hacks-guide/Guide-WiiU/docs/user-guide/cfw-choice.md

 ---
 ?> Before starting, make sure to update your Wii U console to the latest firmware (5.5.4 for European consoles, 5.5.3 for all other regions) if you haven't already.

-There are two main CFWs: Haxchi/ColdBootHaxchi (CBHC) and Mocha.
+There are two main CFWs: Haxchi/ColdBootHaxchi (CBHC) or Mocha.
+Haxchi/CBHC are both injected into a paid DS VC game, while Mocha is only used with the web browser exploit and Indexiine, which makes it the only free CFW.

 ## Haxchi